smritiazm123/Netflix/README.md

 - Created Redux Store with userSlice
 - Implemented SignOut
 - Update Profile Api also
+- BugFix : Sign up user displayName and profile picture update
+- BugFix : if the user is not logged in Redirect /browse to Login Page and vive-versa
+- Unsubscribe to the onAuthStateChanged calling
+- Add hardcoded values to the constants
 <!-- - Ftech Movies from TMDB -->

 # Features